fenton-project/fenton_shell/README.md

 * Package application as operating system native packages (rpm, deb, etc..)

-# Fenton Project

-To manage SSH Keys in a centralized manner.

 # Contributing

 - Fork the project and do your work in a topic branch.